rohitaragde/PySpark-House-Prices-Analysis/README.md

 Through this project, our objective is to unravel the intricacies of residential property prices, crafting accurate predictive models, and delivering actionable insights for stakeholders in the real estate market.

 ## Dataset
-The dataset used in this study can be found on [House Prices Dataset](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data?select=train.csv).
+The dataset used in this study can be found on [House Prices Dataset](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data?select=train.csv)

-## Objectives
-- Develop accurate predictive models for estimating residential property sale prices.
-- Aid homeowners, buyers, and real estate professionals in decision-making by providing accurate price estimates.
-- Identify and quantify the impact of property features on sale prices, empowering homeowners and guiding prospective buyers.
-- Reveal market trends through the examination of historical data, providing insights for real estate investors and policymakers.
-- Explore various regression techniques, from traditional linear regression to advanced algorithms, to support data scientists in selecting the most effective modeling approaches.
-- Delve into feature engineering to optimize model accuracy, benefiting data scientists and analysts.

 ## Methodology
 - Data Source: Kaggle’s House Prices dataset